-Market Update for the Quarter Ending September 30, 2016
+Market Update for the Month Ending October 31, 2016

 Authored by Brad McMillan, senior vice president, chief investment officer, and Sam Millette, investment research associate, at Commonwealth Financial Network®.

 All information according to Bloomberg, unless stated otherwise.